Summer Undergraduate Research Fellowship (SURF)

 - Statement of Purpose describing your reasons for applying to the SURF program, academic/professional interests, experiences/preparation for research in your field of study, and why this program would be a good fit for your future goals.
-Statements should be typed, single-spaced, 1-2 pages in length.
+Statements should be typed, single-spaced, and 1-2 pages in length.

 - Two Letters of Recommendation.
 We highly recommend letters from faculty, supervisors, and/or colleagues who can specifically discuss your academic and research preparation for the program.

-For Labs: Host a Scholar
+For Stanford Labs: Host a Scholar

 For Program Alumni: SURF Connections